Atlantic House Investments Limited

-The partners of the firm, in addition to the risk mapping structure of the ICAAP, are very much involved with the day to day running of the firm including the continual assessment of risk.
+The directors of the firm, in addition to the risk mapping structure of the ICAAP, are very much involved with the day to day running of the firm including the continual assessment of risk.
 They meet on a regular basis to discuss current projections for profitability, regulatory capital management, business planning and risk management.
-The partners manage the firm’s risks through a framework of policy and procedures having regard to relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
+The directors manage the firm’s risks through a framework of policy and procedures having regard to relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
 These policies and procedures are updated as required.

 This is the risk associated with inadequate, or the failure of, internal processes or external factors such as regulation.

 The legislative and political environment that Atlantic House Investments Limited operates in could be made more restrictive therefore reducing or removing profitability.
 Mitigation is that other systems are available to structure the business should the current business model become unavailable or impractical to use.

 People risk is mitigated by a flexibility of the work force to cover each key member’s responsibilities with no individual being critical to the company.